robert/robert.github.com/_posts/2100-01-01-systems-design.md

 “Let me flip that question around, Kate.
 What do *you* think the plan should be?”

-Kate takes a deep breath and paints an extremely detailed vision of the Steveslist platform five years in future and the infrastructure that will power it.
+Kate takes a deep breath and paints an extremely detailed vision of the Steveslist platform five years into the future and the infrastructure that will power it.

 —————